Report concludes that MOOCs can lead to positive outcomes

 Supported by 13 partners and 10 co-facilitators, 848 participants engaged in this five-week MOOC (“K-12 Teaching in the 21st Century”), including grade 9-12 students who are interested in becoming teachers, preservice teachers and inservice teachers in the K-12 system.

-“We need to learn more about the potential value and possible pitfalls of MOOCs so we can create effective learning models for the future,” said Jamey Fitzpatrick, President and CEO of MV.
+“We need to learn more about the potential value and possible pitfalls of MOOCs so we can create effective learning models for the future,” said Jamey Fitzpatrick, President and CEO of Michigan Virtual.
 “Every person has different learning styles and preferences, but I am optimistic that MOOCs will play a role in tomorrow’s formal and informal education settings for certain types of learners.”

 The final report, Findings and Reflections from the K-12 Teaching in the 21st Century MOOC, details the outcomes for participants; categorizations of K-12 students, teachers and others enrolled in such MOOCs; and considerations for future implementations of K-12 MOOCs.
 View the report »